MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

     // associated WebView2s' browser process and any WebView2 environments
     // sharing the browser process must be created with identical custom scheme
     // registrations, otherwise the environment creation will fail.
-    // Any further attempts to register the same scheme will fail.
+    // Any further attempts to register the same scheme will fail during environment creation.
     // The URIs of registered custom schemes will be treated similar to http
     // URIs for their origins.
     // They will have tuple origins for URIs with host and opaque origins for